shruthanr/Blog-Posts/README.md

 # Blog-Posts
 A website to compose and view blog posts.
+Created using JavaScript, Node.js and MongoDB (Mongoose).